-In 2022, national written exams were taken as normal, but grade boundaries were higher than in 2019.
-The 2022 results are accordingly not compatible with COVID-19 affected 2020 and 2021 results and cannot be directly compared to the last formal exams in 2019.
-This is a problem for all UK schools.
+In 2023, national written exams were taken as normal, but grade boundaries were adjusted to pre pandemic levels reflecting those in place for 2019.
+The 2023 results are accordingly not comparable with COVID-19 affected 2020 and 2021 results but can be directly compared to the last formal exams in 2019.
+This reflects the situation for all UK schools.
 However, the Progress Eight measure tracks students over their educational progress since leaving primary school relative to students in the country as a whole.
-With a reported value of P8=0.12, the School added value.
+With a reported value of P8=0.15, the School added value, is the highest achieved since the reform of GCSEs.

-In 2022, 80.7% of Year 11 students were awarded GCSE grades of grade 4 or higher.
-Nationally, GCSE grades of 4 or higher were awarded to 73% of students.
+In 2023, 71.7% of Year 11 students were awarded GCSE grades of grade 4 or higher.
+Nationally, GCSE grades of 4 or higher were awarded to 67.8% of students.

-All A level students passed their courses with 18.5% being awarded A or A grades.
-96% of Year 13 BTECH students (in PE and IT) gained a Distinction or Merit grade.
+In 2023, 97.8% of A level students passed their courses with 16.5% being awarded A or A grades.
+87.8% of Year 13 BTEC students (in PE and IT) gained a Distinction or Merit grade.